 About This Division

-The Division of Social Sciences at Maryville College includes the disciplines of Economics, Political Science, Sociology and Business.
+The Division of Social Sciences at Maryville College includes the disciplines of Economics, Political Science, Sociology, Criminal Justice and Business.
 In addition, we offer interdisciplinary programs in the areas of Environmental Studies and International Studies.

 Our primary goal is to provide students with the tools they will need to understand our changing social world and to find their place in that world.
 We provide students with opportunities to explore important questions related to contemporary political, environmental, economic, social and international issues.
 This involves interactive classroom instruction, class projects, service learning, internships, research and international study.